Expertise. Kindness. Compassion. Genuine Care.

 Ieehyok

-Dr Ieehyok - Child & Adolescent Psychiatrist
+Clinical Associate - Dr Ieehyok Woo - Child & Adolescent Psychiatrist

 Dr Ieehyok Woo qualified as a Consultant Child and Adolescent Psychiatrist in 2007, in addition to his speciality in general adult psychiatry.
 Since then, he has been working as a Consultant Psychiatrist in Generic Child and Adolescent Mental Health Services (‘CAMHS’), CAMHS Learning Disability Services and Adolescent Crisis Teams in both London and Greater London.